 Theorem 3.
-For $n \leq m!$ and 1 < q < m with n divisible by m(m-1) and m a prime or prime power, $\mathbf{S}{n,m,q}^{cp}$ is D-optimal under the CPS model.
+For $n \le m!$ and 1 < q < m, with n divisible by m(m-1) and m a prime or prime power, $\mathbf{S}{n,m,q}^{\mathrm{cp}}$ is D-optimal under the CPS model.

-These results indicate that for all possible values of q, our construction algorithm can generate optimal designs under the CPS model with affordable run sizes.
-We also observe from Figure 1 that our designs are fairly robust to violations of the assumption of whether absolute or relative position effects are more suitable for capturing the true relationship between the order and the response.
+These results indicate that for all possible values of q, our algorithm generates optimal designs under the CPS model, with affordable run sizes.
+Figure 1 also shows that our designs are fairly robust to violations of the assumption of whether absolute or relative position effects are more suitable for capturing the true relationship between the order and the response.

-3.2 Optimal Design Constructions for the PWOS Model
+3.2.
+Optimal design constructions for the PWOS model

-While the construction presented in Algorithm 1 produces near-optimal designs under the PWOS model, none of the resulting designs are D-optimal.
-To fill this gap we propose two separate constructions that can produce fractional, D-optimal designs under this model.
-For $q \ge 4$ our designs are constructed from OofA-OAs, such as those from Voelkel and Gallagher (2019) and Schoen and Mee (2021).
-However, for q < 4 a separate construction is required.
+Although Algorithm 1 produces near-optimal designs under the PWOS model, none are D-optimal.
+To fill this gap, we propose two separate constructions that produce fractional D-optimal designs under this model.
+For $q \geq 4$ , our designs are constructed from OofA-OAs, such as those in Voelkel and Gallagher (2019) and Schoen and Mee (2023).
+However, for q < 4, a separate construction is required.
 The following result establishes the basis of our method for constructing D-optimal designs under the PWOS model with q = 3.

 Theorem 4.
-For m > 2, the run size n of any design with D-efficiency of 1 relative to the full design under the PWOS model has the following constraints:
+For m > 2, the run size n of any design with D-efficiency of one, relative to that of the full design, under the PWOS model has the following constraints: